rgdgr8/TravelThruAir/README.md

 OffersServlet has been used to display offers

+ConnectingListener used to load the jdbc driver and connect to the database.

 SearchServlet has been used to search for the required flights using the FlightsDAO

-FlightsDAO is a database access object that access a MySQL DB.
+FlightsDAO is a database access object that accesses the MySQL DB.

 home.jsp is the template page for home and search pages.